sullyj3/bit/REFACTOR_NOTES.md

 todo
 - rename CursorLocation to BufferLocation
-- factor Buffer out of AppState
-- factor state transformation functions out of handleevents
+- move text manipulation functions from buffer to their own module